My Values and Identity

 Compassion

-I believe that a lot of psychological and emotional suffering comes from a lack of compassion for one’s self.
-We also benefit when we find compassion for others.
+A good deal of psychological and emotional suffering comes from a lack of compassion for one’s self.
+We also usually benefit when we find compassion for others.
 We are all doing the best we can with what we’ve got, at any given time.

 Integrity

-I strive to be honest and clear in my communication, ethical in my actions and do my best to be a person of my word.
+I strive to be honest and clear in my communication, ethical in my actions and a person of my word.

 Connection